openSUSE/libstorage-ng/doc/md-raid.md

    accessible
 3. not working: too many devices are missing

-(yes, it's a simplification)
+Yes, it's a simplification.
 YaST simplifies this even more: it treats the two "working" states as the same.
-(That's, uh, surprising.)

 In SLE12, YaST just ignores non-working RAIDs.
 In SLE15, it pops up some warning dialogs (with a bug if I select Abort).